 - Radio controls and keypress tones-the tones and beeps you hear when you press your radio's keys or use the controls.
-(You can turn these tones off-see "Turning off radio controls and keypress tones" on page 74.) - Incoming call tone-when the radio is receiving a call. - Warning tones-when there is an error.
+(You can turn these tones off-see "Turning off radio controls and keypress tones" on page 90.) - Incoming call tone-when the radio is receiving a call. - Warning tones-when there is an error, or the battery is low, for example.

-Note: If quiet or silent mode is turned on, you will not hear any alert tones.
-See "Customizing the audible alert settings" on page 73.
+Note: If guiet or silent mode is turned on, you will not hear any alert tones.
+See "Customizing the audible alert settings" on page 89.